5 Ways to Save Time on Your Social Media Now

 3. Security Checks

-Security has been at the forefront of many business discussions recently, with some large companies suffering breaches in their security systems.
-While events that affect large companies are more widely discussed, small businesses are more likely to experience security issues.
+Because of recent high-profile data breaches, security is, quite rightly, at the forefront of many business discussions.
+And, while events that affect large companies are more widely reported, small businesses are more likely to experience security issues.

-It is not uncommon for small business employees to share the same login access for social media platforms as a way to simplify marketing and content creation.
-This goes against all security recommendations.
-Passwords should be secure and unique.
+Often, small business employees share the same login access for social media platforms.
+On the one hand, it’s a quick and easy way of simplifying content creation and distribution processes.
+However, in reality, it goes against all security recommendations. in short, passwords should always be secure and unique.

-The use of a password manager to generate and encrypt complex passwords is recommended.
+For this reason, we recommend using a password manager to generate and encrypt complex passwords.

-Whenever possible two-factor authentication should also be used.
-This means, as part of the login process, users are sent a separate code or link to a different personal device registered on the account before they can access the platform, adding another level of protection.
+Additionally, whenever possible, use two-factor authentication (2FA).
+Above all, it adds another layer of security to the login process.
+At login, users are sent a unique code or link to a personal device registered on the account.
+In order to access the platform, they need to use their password and the secondary login code, adding another level of protection.

 4. Admin Access

-Social media platforms and management tools usually offer a range of user levels.
-The highest is generally called admin (or administrator).
-This allows for full access and control of the account.
-Permissioned access allows other users to perform certain tasks or access certain information according to their user level.
+When it comes to access, social media platforms and management tools tend to offer a range of permission levels.
+Normally, the highest level of control is ‘admin’ (or administrator).
+In effect, this allows the user full access and control of the account.
+‘Permissioned’ access allows other users restricted access right.
+Under these circumstances, users can only perform tasks or access information corresponding to their user level.

 Performing a quick access audit in December will set you up nicely for the start of the new year.